 The College maintains a Board of Trustees approved policy on Intellectual Property, New Ventures and Copyright Policy for faculty, staff and students.
 The policy is based on the following ten principles.
-A copy of the current policy may be requested from Academic Affairs.
+A copy of the current policy may be located on the Corporate, Foundation, and Sponsored Programs page in the policies and procedures section.

 - 1. The policy should encourage creative and entrepreneurial activity, and catalyze the teaching of creative thinking and entrepreneurship. - 2.
 The policy should help attract and retain the types of students, staff, and faculty we wish to have at Olin. - 3.
 The policy should foster good will towards the college and encourage philanthropy. - 4.
 The policy should be fair. - 5.
 The policy should distinguish as little as possible between faculty, staff, and students since faculty, staff and students will work closely in teams. - 6.
 The policy should safeguard an open and non-secretive atmosphere on campus. - 7.
-The policy should safeguard the non-profit status of the college and minimize legal risks. - 8.
-The policy should contribute to the college's financial health, e.g. by operating efficiently and by providing opportunities for growth of the endowment. - 9.
+The policy should safeguard the non-profit status of the college and minimize legal risks.

+- 8. The policy should contribute to the college's financial health, e.g. by operating efficiently and by providing opportunities for growth of the endowment. - 9.
 The policy should promote the dissemination of ideas and promote the public good. - 10.
 The policy should be as simple as possible.